-To avoid any potential conflicts during the installation process, it is important to update your system and ensure that all existing packages are up to date.
+To avoid any potential conflicts during the installation process, updating your system and ensuring that all existing packages are up to date is essential.
 This step will help ensure a smooth and error-free software installation.

 Open your terminal and use the following command: